 Press releases are easy, right?
 You just write up a page or two of self-promotion and journos will be eager to cover it.

-Australia’s media landscape is contracting.
+The global media landscape is contracting.
 Big media mergers, plus media companies unable to monetise digital media platforms because readers don’t pay for news, means the media landscape must be run like a business.

 At the heart of a media business are advertisers - advertisers pay for space, either physically in a print version or online in digital display and other kinds of advertising.
 To prove worth to these digital advertisers, media companies must provide stats on readers, shares, likes, and reader demographics.